 Mount a 1550-nm fiber-coupled single-bar near-IR diode laser in the cone.
 Then, secure a bi-convex lens with a 25.4 mm focal length at the end of the cone.

 Place a photodiode power sensor 354 mm below the bottom of the lens.
-Place a neutral density filter with an optical density of 1.0 and a 22-mm ceramic plate above the sensor to attenuate the photodiode.
+Place a neutral density filter with an optical density of 1.0 and a 22-mm thick ceramic plate above the sensor to attenuate the photodiode.

-Authors: Is the ceramic plate 22 mm thick, or is this describing another dimension?
-Is this the same as the PTFE attenuator listed in the materials table?

 Connect the photodiode power sensor to an oscilloscope.
 Affix a 10 by 10 cm frame with a 6 by 6 cm sample exposure area 308 mm below the lens.